KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Conclusion

 A significant deviation from KiDS-1000 was the re-evaluation of the mixed term, namely the cross-correlation between shape noise and two-point statistics.
 This term is influenced by both the response of the signal to the survey geometry and the number of pairs used to estimate the signal itself, owing to the complex survey mask of KiDS.
 We found that assuming a homogeneous survey misestimates the Gaussian term by roughly 10 per cent in the case of $\xi_+$ for off-diagonal elements, with this effect potentially being both positive and negative.
 For $\xi_-$ and its cross-correlation with $\xi_+$, the deviation can be substantial on off-diagonal elements.
 This is attributed to the broad support of the Fourier filter for $\xi_-$ and its sensitivity to many scales, thus being affected by the inhomogeneity of the KiDS-Legacy sample and the intricate survey footprint.
 However, despite the potentially large effects on individual covariance matrix elements, the low signal of $\xi_-$ and high shape noise mitigate these discrepancies.
 For upcoming surveys, the situation is less clear.
 On the one hand, shape noise effects will become less important and the surveys will become more homogeneous as well as larger, reducing the importance of edge effects and variable depth.
-On the other hand, however, due to the increasing importance of sample variance and the increased overall sensitivity, the usage of an ideal mixed term might still lead to more significant effects on parameter inference.
-We plan an investigation of this issue for future work.
+On the other hand, however, due to the increasing importance of sample variance and the increased overall sensitivity, the usage of an ideal mixed term might still lead to more significant effects on parameter inference. \review{In future work, we plan an investigation of this issue along with the inclusion of the survey geometry in the `sva' term.
+This can be done by using the pseudo-$C_\ell$ covariance directly to incorporate the effect of the mask.}

 We examined the influence of various modelling choices for the covariance on the final inference of $S_8$, demonstrating their robustness.
 These choices included the baryonic feedback prescription, the Super Sample Covariance (SSC) and non-Gaussian (nG) terms, the updated mixed term, and the intrinsic alignment model, among others.
 The upper bound of the 68 per cent interval of $S_8$ remained largely unaffected by these modelling choices.
 Furthermore, we compared the impact of different terms on the covariance matrix and found that the Gaussian term overwhelmingly dominated on almost all scales and tomographic bins.
 The non-Gaussian and SSC contributions were of minor importance, with the SSC term slightly more significant across tomographic bins.
 One contributing factor to the diminished impact of these terms in KiDS-Legacy is the inclusion of the sixth tomographic bin, which enhances sensitivity to more linear scales, especially given the substantial CS signal in the sixth bin.